Mathematics

 Profile of a Graduate Capacities: Analyzing, Product Creation

-Adding/Subtracting within 1000
+Adding/Subtracting Within 1000

 This unit incorporates concepts of multi-digit addition and subtraction within story problem contexts.
 Students will spend time working together to solve and create story problems involving adding and subtracting 3-digit numbers within real-world applications such as a toy store and party planning.
 Emphasis is placed on student-invented and generated strategies, such as concrete models, drawings, and strategies based on place value through 1,000.